2018-2019 HIV/AIDS Community Information Outreach Projects

 “Project HELP (HIV Education Learning and PrEP)”

-The goal of Project HELP is to utilize community stakeholders, trained as CHWs to disseminate the information to the community to improve and increase community members’ access to accurate HIV/AID and PrEP information.
-The project will focus on individuals in the Fifth Ward, an underserved Houston neighborhood with a high HIV prevalence rate.
-Project HELP (HIV Education Learning and PrEP) will disseminate information to improve and increase the access of the National Library of Medicine’s HIV/AIDS and PrEP resources.
-In this collaboration, AIDS Foundation Houston’s Project HELP and the University of Houston’s Honors College – Community Health Worker Program (CHWP) will train local stakeholders (healthcare providers and community members) to become Community Health Workers (CHWs).
-AIDS Foundation Houston (AFH) will educate the CHWs on how to use the NLM HIV/AIDS and PrEP resources and community outreach techniques, and how to develop HIV and PrEP fact sheets and thumb cards.
-The training information provided will engage and encourage individuals to access NLM HIV/AIDS resources and AFH’s PrEP website as the “go to” resource for accurate information.
+With focus on individuals in the Fifth Ward, an underserved Houston neighborhood with a high HIV prevalence rate, the goal of Project HELP is to utilize community stakeholders, trained as Community Health Workers (CHWs), to disseminate HIV/AIDS and Pre-exposure Prophylaxis (PrEP) resources to improve and increase access to accurate information.
+Project HELP will disseminate the National Library of Medicine (NLM) HIV/AIDS Information Resources.
+Additionally, in collaboration with the University of Houston Honors College Community Health Worker Program (CHWP), Project HELP will include information about the AIDS Foundation Houston (AFH) PrEP Web site to train local health care providers and community members to become CHWs.
+AFH will educate the CHWs on how to use the NLM HIV/AIDS and PrEP resources, implement community outreach techniques, and develop HIV and PrEP fact sheets and resource cards.
+The training information provided will engage and encourage individuals to access NLM HIV/AIDS resources and the AFH PrEP Web site as the “go to” resource for accurate information.
 The AFH and the CHWP training will prepare CHWs to also implement outreach activities.
-The CHWs will utilize their knowledge, skills, educational materials, digital resources, and social media to raise awareness about the NLM HIV/AIDS resources and AFH’s PrEP website, becoming the “information hub” for HIV/AIDS information.
-To support the effort of the CHWs AFH will launch a digital campaign to heighten the general population’s awareness of the NLM HIV/AIDS resources.
+To support the effort of the CHWs, AFH will launch a digital campaign to heighten the general population’s awareness of the NLM HIV/AIDS resources.

 “Amigos y Amantes” (“Friends and Lovers”)